Most of us are well aware of the importance of saving and investing to build our wealth for retirement, and some already have a sound financial plan.

 It is also important to note that your portfolio will need regular reviews and realignments with your current and expected circumstances.

 How will higher inflation affect decumulation strategies?

-The sharply rising inflationary pressures in 2022 have been chipping away at real investment returns and thus slowing the accumulation of assets.
+The elevated inflationary pressures in 2022 and 2023 have been chipping away at real investment returns and thus slowing the accumulation of assets.

 This makes it tougher for investors to maximise the value of their retirement savings to attain their preferred standard of living, and may disrupt their existing decumulation plan if they do not accumulate their expected amount of assets by the time they retire.